| | | | |

 • Mix the flour, icing sugar, and salt in a big mixing bowl.

-• Add the egg yellow and water mix to the bowl and bring the flour together to form a rough dough.
+• Mix the egg yolk and water in a small bowl and add them to the flour.
+Bring the flour together to form a rough dough.
 DO NOT knead the flour.

-• Once rested, remove the dough from the fridge, and using a rolling pin, roll the dough into a circular shape that will fit your pie dish.
+• Once rested, remove the dough from the fridge, and using a rolling pin, roll the dough into a circular shape that will fit a 9-inch pie dish.

 • Preheat the oven to 350 degrees F.

-• Remove it from the freezer and using a fork, dock the pie.
+• Remove it from the freezer and using a fork, dock the crust.

 • Bake it for about 20 minutes and then remove it from the oven.